Best Combustion Analyzer (Flue Gas Exhaust)

-It is apparent that the oxygen needs to also be measured to calculate COAF.
-Hence the combustion analyzer must also measure O2 to be able to calculate COAF.
+As you can see, combustion analyzers must also measure O2 to be able to calculate COAF.

-Excess air is the additional air included in a flue stream beyond that required for complete combustion.
+Excess air (EA) is the additional air in a flue stream beyond what's required for complete combustion.
 The excess air dilutes the exhaust flue gases.
 Complete combustion occurs when zero oxygen is present in the flue gas.
-When there is an oxygen reading, this means excess air exists.
+When there is a non-zero oxygen reading, this means excess air exists.
 Therefore, measuring oxygen is very important to determine EA and COAF.
-A common equation used to determine the excess air, is the following:
+A common equation used to determine the excess air is shown below:

 EA% = [[20.9/ (20.9 - 02measured)] – 1] x 100

-Some combustion analyzers can measure the draft in the stack or chimney.
-The draft measures flue gas speed.
+Some combustion analyzers can measure the draft, or flue gas speed, in the stack or chimney.
 If the velocity is too high, the boiler efficiency drops because the unit cannot transfer heat from the flame to the boiler.
-If the draft is too low (or too slow), it could create a dangerous condition that could damage the boiler and burner or may spill exhaust gases such as carbon monoxide into the room.
+If the draft is too low, it could damage the boiler and burner or spill exhaust gases into the room.

 - Faster degradation of parts

-The best and most affordable Professional Combustion Analyzer is the Forensics Detectors Professional Combustion Analyzer with built-in pump and high-quality gas sample probe.
-A workhorse for HVAC, contractors, plumbers, engineers and technicians for combustion analysis, flue gas, and exhaust gas analysis to be used with boilers, heaters, furnaces, or other natural gas or propane burning appliances.
-It is also perfect for indoor air quality CO and O2 gas analysis.
+The best and most affordable professional combustion analyzer is the Forensics Detectors Professional Combustion Analyzer with built-in pump and high-quality gas sample probe.
+This device is a workhorse for HVAC, contractors, plumbers, engineers, and technicians for combustion analysis of boilers, heaters, furnaces, and other natural gas or propane burning appliances.
+It is also perfect for indoor air quality, CO, and O2 gas analysis.

-The unit is packed with advanced features such as a 32-bit microprocessor, color screen, real-time graphing and data-logging functions.
-The display is massive and shows CO, O2, COAF (CO air-free), and EA (Excess Air %).
-The detector can also be as (1) an ambient detector for general air quality measurements, (2) as a spot detector, or (3) as a Combustion and or Flue Gas Analyzer.
+The unit is packed with advanced features such as a 32-bit microprocessor, color screen, real-time graphing, and data-logging functions.
+The large display shows CO, O2, COAF, and EA.
+The detector can also be used as (1) an ambient detector for general air quality measurements, (2) a spot detector, or (3) a combustion and flue gas analyzer.

-The package includes a robust ABS waterproof hard case, model 600 analyzer with CO and O2 sensors, strong niobium magnet for easy mount, supreme point sample probe, hose assembly with 3 feet of high temp silicone tubing, water trap, particle and NOx filters, USB Charging cable, USB Charger, USA NIST Traceable Calibration Certificate, simple English user manual.
+The package includes a robust ABS waterproof hard case, model 600 analyzer with CO and O2 sensors, strong niobium magnet for easy mount, supreme point sample probe, hose assembly with three feet of high temperature silicone tubing, water trap, particle and NOx filters, USB charging cable, USB charger, USA NIST traceable calibration certificate, and simple English user manual.

-A Combustion Analyzer is more complex than a typical handheld gas detector.
+A combustion analyzer is more complex than a typical handheld gas detector.
 It has more moving parts and requires more attention in its operation.
-When you initially start using your combustion analyzer, make sure to read the user manual as they can get tricky to operate (at least initially).
-Also, ensure the unit has been properly calibrated to NIST traceable gas sources to ensure accuracy.
+When you start using your combustion analyzer, make sure to read the user manual as they can be tricky to operate (at least initially).
+Also, ensure the unit has been properly calibrated and recently calibrated (within the last 2 to 3 months) to NIST traceable gas sources for optimal accuracy.
 The price for combustion and flue gas analyzers ranges dramatically.
-If your application is for a residential appliance, more often than not, an analyzer that detectors both CO and O2 will be less than $500.
+Residential appliance applications using an analyzer that detects both CO and O2 will be less than $500.